PenguiLoader/MC-SRV-DL-API/README.md

 }
 ```

+## ⚠ WARNING!
+When using "latest" as the version parameter, it may throw an error as the server software providers have not yet updated to the latest version. ⚠

 Please consider donating: https://www.paypal.com/donate/?hosted_button_id=Z43BFTB2UDSHQ

 **This code goes by the Code Credit License, included in the LICENSE.md file.
 Made by Aleksander Wegrzyn (or polish-penguin-dev)**